Snowflake-Labs/sqlpack/CONTRIBUTING.md

 SQLPacks is an open source project which has —

-- A CLI utility used for compiling templated SQL files with macros into SnowSQL
+- a CLI utility used for compiling templated SQL files with macros into SnowSQL
-- A Python module that can be used to ship SQL components with your code
+- a Python module that can be used to ship SQL components with your code
-- A repository of standard SQL templates for ETL operations with Snowflake
+- a repository of standard SQL templates for ETL operations with Snowflake

 Before You Contribute
 ---